AndreasAZiegler/AndreasAZiegler.github.io/supervision.md

 ### Communication

-We use [Discord](https://discord.com/) to communicate within the group.
-We will send you a link to our Discord server and will also create a channel for your thesis.

-We **strongly** recommend you asking questions via Discord rather than waiting one week for the next meeting.
+I **strongly** recommend you asking questions via Slack rather than waiting one week for the next meeting.

+In general I believe there are not really stupid questions.
+But to get the most out of our time, I suggest you ask Google and/or an LLM before so that we can spend our time on the more specific problems.

+I value a supportive working environment and psychological safety is important to me.
+You can ask me anything, but maybe you will get a no. I try to apply [Nonviolent Communication (NVC)](https://youtu.be/7mdxyYyk2JU) in my everyday life and also at work.
+However, if I'm too deep in my technical side of my brain, I might forget NVC at times.

 ## Scientific working

 Working scientifically is a bit different compared to other jobs and might seems a bit overwhelming in the beginning.
-To make your life a bit easier, we provide you with some resources.
+To make your life a bit easier, I provide you with some resources.

 ### Project management